keithasaurus/koda-validate/README.md

 - we can pre-process strings for formatting
 - we have two stages of validation on dictionaries: first the keys, then the entire object

-OK, now we'll create a validator for company data to see how easy it is to combine and reuse our validators:
+OK, now we'll create a validator for company data to see how easy it is to combine validators:

 ```python
 @dataclass